-Domestic bird food is usually a blend of similar seeds, with added nutritionally thick pellets added in.
+Domestic bird food is normally a blend of similar seeds, with nutritionally thick pellets added in.
 Conures, doves, and pigeons enjoy millet, as do budgies and parakeets.
 They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose larger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, along with a variety of various other natural seeds and fruits.
-These boost the immune and digestive function of your birds, and more carefully simulate their all-natural diet regimen, which wouldn't normally consist of a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a variety of various other all-natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely mimic their natural diet, which would not typically consist of a few types of seeds.

-Get the facts and the feed-in one place- At Cheshire Cat & Dog Too, we focus on making sure your bird is offered with the most effective nutrition for their specific needs.
-Whether you're feeding wild birds in your yard or a parakeet in your parlor, our friendly, professional team has your back.
-If you're in the CT area, give us a call at (203) 439-0707 and let us know what you're feeding and we can aid optimize your bird's feed for a long, healthy life.
+At Cheshire Cat & Dog Too, we focus on ensuring your bird is supplied with the best nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, experienced staff has your back.
+If you're in the Cheshire area, give us a call at (203) 439-0707 and we can help optimize your bird's feed for a long, healthy life.